-All communication with the nShield and payShield modules is performed via a server program running on the host machine, using standard inter process communication, using sockets in UNIX operating system, named pipes under Windows NT.
+Communication with the nCipher, nShield and payShield modules is performed via a server program running on the host machine, using standard inter process communication, using sockets in UNIX operating system, named pipes under Windows NT.

 In order to use the module the user must first log on to the host computer and start an nCipher enabled application.
 The application connects to the nCipher server, this connection is given a client ID, a 120-bit arbitrary number.